boazbk/tcs/lec_00_0_preface.md

 These are lecture notes for an undergraduate introductory course on Theoretical Computer Science.
 The educational goals of this course are to convey the following:

-* That computation is not a phenomenon restricted to modern silicon-based computers, but arises in a variety of natural and manmade systems.
+* That  computation but arises in a variety of natural and manmade systems, and not only in  modern silicon-based computers.

-* Similarly, computation is not just a tool, but can serve as a useful lens to describe natural, physical,  mathematical and even social concepts.
+* Similarly, beyond being an extremely important _tool_, computation also serves  as a useful _lens_ to describe natural, physical,  mathematical and even social concepts.

 * The notion of _universality_ of many different computational models, and the related notion of the duality between _code_ and _data_.